Why AI matters for public administration: 4 compelling reasons!

 After analysing processes and identifying potential for improvement, it is crucial to develop a strategy.
 This includes prioritising the processes to be optimised and defining KPIs at process and team level.

-Step 4: Take measures for optimisation
+Step 4: Take measures for optimization

 Specific optimisation measures can be developed on the basis of the analysis results.
 This includes deciding on the requirements for the IT architecture, the selection of tools and working methods.